videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-video-track.md

   - type: `String`
   - required: `false`
   - Allowed values : `front` | `environment`
-  - It will specifiy wheater to use fron or back camera for the video track.
+  - It will specifiy whether to use fron or back camera for the video track.

 - **optimizationMode**
   - type: `String`